 Sport Specific Training: Strengthen muscles used in that particular sport and focus on connective tissue for involved joints

-We want to enjoy our favorite sports and activities!
-It is hard on the joints to change from cardio classes to repetitive use of limited muscle groups.
-For example; if you are a golfer you need to start working your external obliques NOW to avoid a lower back injury from twisting.
-Body mechanics need to be considered!.Gardeners need to consider knee, back and neck exercises.
+Body Mechanic Training: We want to enjoy our favorite activities!
+Repetitive use of limited muscle groups is hard on the joints.
+For example; if you are a golfer you need to strengthen your external obliques to avoid a lower back injury from twisting. .Gardeners need to consider knee, back and neck exercises.